Online Forensic Accounting Certificate

 The fee for each of three modules is $500, for a total cost of $1500, payable up front OR as-you-go.
 After the introductory module, students may take one or both of the others.
 A Certificate and 45 CPE hours are awarded upon successful completion of all three modules.

 How does the Forensic Accounting Certificate Program work?
+NOW ONLINE!

 Students will experience rigorous content that prepares them for the fascinating arena of forensic accounting.
 Real-world examples, exercises to apply learned content, and supplemental case studies provide an array of approaches to access course content.
 The course series uses an easy-to-find textbook that students may purchase from any bookseller.
 Supplemental materials are provided by the course Instructor.